A scene is a unit of storytelling. It incorporates all major elements: action, character, setting, inner story, voice, narrative thrust.

 Built into the above six parts is action – reaction.
 Action is necessary to move the plot (narrative thrust).
 But reaction is equally important to develop your characters, reveal motivation, and help us care about your characters.
 Knowing how your scene works based on these parts will help you see if there is enough happening.

 Not all scenes will have these parts occurring in a tidy cycle.
-There are situations when your character may have a delay in reaction or decision depending on the event.
+Sometimes, your character may have a delay in reaction or decision depending on the event.
 Or there may be back-to-back conflicts.
 That’s okay!

 As long as your character is reacting to events at the appropriate time for that character, and as long as the conflicts are creating enough of an obstacle to thwart your character’s plan, then the order of things doesn’t always have to be sequential.